huynguy-db/arcion-docs/content/docs/sources/source-setup/MySQL.md

 For more information about the configuration parameters for `realtime` mode, see [Realtime Mode]({{< ref "docs/sources/configuration-files/extractor-reference#realtime-mode" >}}).

 {{< hint "info" >}}
-If you want to use the Source Column Transformation feature of Replicant for a **MySQL-to-Databricks** pipeline, please see [Source Column Transformation](/docs/references/source-column-transformation).
+If you want to use the Source Column Transformation feature of Replicant for a **MySQL-to-Databricks** pipeline, see [Source Column Transformation](/docs/sources/configuration-files/source-column-transformation).
 {{< /hint >}}

 ## Replication of generated columns